spinnaker/spinnaker.github.io/setup/providers/kubernetes-v2/index.md

 > authentication](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
 > yourself.

-There is no automatic pipeline-migration strategy from the V1 provider to V2, for a few reasons:
+There is no automatic pipeline migration from the V1 provider to V2, for a few reasons:

 * Unlike the V1 provider, the V2 provider encourages you to store your Kubernetes Manifests outside of Spinnaker in some versioned, backing storage, such as